 Nat and the extended Flora Springs family outdid themselves with stilt walkers, living statues, a cheese carver, a glass artist and a live performance by the up and coming rock and alt-country David Luning Band.
 The party was anchored by numerous wine stations pouring the new 2016 Trilogy and an amazing selection of Flora Springs wines – including library and current releases as well as our highly limited Flora’s Legacy Cabernet Sauvignon.

 And as always, Flora Springs brought together top local restaurants to present delicious and inventive dishes, our way of sharing the celebration of our world class wine, Trilogy, with the community.
 We heard a lot of great comments from our guests throughout the party, but the one that’ll keep us motivated as we plan for next year’s release?
 “Best Trilogy Party Ever!”

 Save the date – February 1, 2020 – for the 2017 Trilogy Release Party.
 Learn more and mark your calendar!

 Chinese New Year celebrates the beginning of a new year on the traditional Chinese calendar.
 The festival is usually referred to as the Spring Festival in mainland China, and is one of several Lunar New Years in Asia.

 The Spring Festival is a time of celebration – to welcome the new year with a smile and let fortune and happiness continue.
 At the same time, the Spring Festival involves somber ceremonies to wish for a good harvest.

-  Here at Flora Springs, for the third year now, we have chosen to celebrate Chinese New Year with a playful, strikingly etched and hand painted magnum of Napa Valley Cabernet Sauvignon.
+Here at Flora Springs, we celebrate Chinese New Year with a playful, strikingly etched and hand painted magnum of Napa Valley Cabernet Sauvignon.

 2020: Year of the Rat